jxpx777/js-csv-parser/README.md

 # CSV.js #

 ## What? ##
-A CSV parser written in Javascript.
+A parser for RFC 4180 compliant CSV data written in Javascript.
 It handles double-quoted fields and multi-line rows.
-It's strict mode compliant and has no warnings or errors against JSHint.
+It's strict mode compliant, has no warnings or errors against JSHint, and includes Jasmine specs to make sure things keep working well.

 ## Why? ##